Glenn Dobbs: Military football career

-Pro football career
+Professional football career

 Following the conclusion of his military career, Dobbs signed with the Brooklyn Dodgers of the All-America Football Conference (AAFC), a short-lived rival of the NFL.
 He led them to a win in the first game in franchise history against the Buffalo Bisons on September 8, as Lew Mayne and Dobbs each threw a touchdown pass in a 27–14 win.
 Dobbs started 11 of the 12 games for the Dodgers, with Mayne and others having minimal time.
 He also served as punter and kick/punt returner for the team.
 However, the Dodgers did not win again for an entire month and won just two more games the whole season to finish 3–10–1.
 Dobbs and left tackle Martin Ruby were the shining lights for the team (each were named All-Pro), with Dobbs leading the league in passes completed (135) and attempted (269), passing yards (1,886), interceptions (15) alongside punts (80) and punting yards (3,826).

 In 1947, Dobbs spent the first two games with Brooklyn, going 12-of-34 with a touchdown and an interception before he was traded to the Los Angeles Dons.
 He started three games while making appearances in six other games while doing 44 combined punts for 1,909 yards.
 He threw seven total touchdowns to eight interceptions.
 He led in just one category: punt returns, having made 19 of them.
 In 1948, he played ten of the 14 games for the Dons.
 He led the league in completions/attempts (185-of-369) while throwing 2,403 yards for 21 touchdowns to 20 interceptions alongside running 91 times for 539 yards for four touchdowns while punting a league-high 68 times for 3,336 yards.
 For his efforts, he was named 2nd-team All-Pro.

 1949 was the last season of the AAFC and the last one played for Dobbs in American football.
 He started six of twelve games and threw 65-of-153 for four touchdowns to nine interceptions while punting 39 times for 1,650 yards.
 At the time of his departure from football, Dobbs was one of only four players to have punted for 10,000 yards, with Sammy Baugh, Bob Waterfield, and Roy Zimmerman (all of whom were also quarterbacks used for punting) ahead of him; since 1950, over a hundred players have punted for 10,000 yards.

 Canada

 Dobbs joined Canada's pro football Saskatchewan Roughriders in 1951, leading his team to the Grey Cup game, and was named Most Valuable Player in the Canadian Western League that season.
 He became their player-coach in 1952, but his playing career was hampered by a knee injury.

-He was a phenomenally popular figure in Saskatchewan during his brief time there.
+He was a popular figure in Saskatchewan during his brief time there.
 Following his first season in Regina, a local store sold "Dobber shirts" and "Dobber jeans" and many cars sported unofficial license plates which said "DOBBERVILLE."